Skip to main content

 sizeintegerFilterable The size of the disk in MB.

-statusstringRead-only The current state of the disk. (example: ready)
+statusstringRead-only The current state of the disk. (ready, not ready, deleting) (example: ready)

 updatedstring (date-time)Read-only When this disk was last updated. (example: 2018-01-01T00:01:01)